Maryland State Subsidy Profile

-To qualify as special needs, the child must be one for whom the local department or agency that holds guardianship has made reasonable efforts to find an adoptive family without subsidy, but has not been successful because of one or more of the following factors:
+To qualify as special needs, the child must be one for whom the local department or agency that holds guardianship has made reasonable efforts to find an adoptive family without adoption assistance, but has not been successful because of one or more of the following factors:

-- The child has a physical or mental disability or is at risk of developing such a disability;
+- The child has a physical or mental disease or disability;

-- The child is a member of a sibling group being placed togther
+- The child is a member of a sibling group being placed together; or

 2. Does the state-only funded adoption assistance program differ in any way from the Title IV-E program?